Applies to England

 This is particularly the case if you’re appealing a decision refusing your child a place to an infant class (such as reception, year 1 and year 2), where the law prevents a school from admitting more than 30 pupils per teacher, other than in specific exceptional circumstances.
 As such, there are limited circumstances in which an appeal panel can uphold an infant class appeal.

-You should also consider accepting any offer of a school place you receive to ensure that your child has a place should your appeal not be successful.
+You should also consider accepting any offer of a school place you receive to make sure that your child has a place should your appeal not be successful.
 Accepting another offer will have no bearing on your appeal and the appeals process does not limit other options available to you.

 Before you make an appeal it will also be helpful for you to understand how the school allocated their places, so you can understand why your child did not get a place.
 A school’s admission arrangements can be found on the school’s or council’s website.